HerrRiebmann/ESP32-SquirrelCam/README.md

 A PIR detects movement and takes a picture.
 This will be stored onto the SD-Card.
 Afterwards, it will be transferred to a Telegram Bot.
 This Bot also can control the ESP32.

+> :warning: **Attention:** The Cam does not work properly with the ESP32 Firmware above 2.0.X!!!
+Streaming reboots the ESP, image is blue and blurry, connection is not reliable.
+Use 1.0.6 instead.

 ### Description
 Some squirrels were walking over my balcony, the other day.
 So my first intention was to make friends with and feed them.
 So I bought a feeding house, which should prevent the nuts from being eaten by birds: